 Answer:

 Methods: Participants with missing values in either serum bilirubin , observation time or survival status were excluded from analysis.
-Hazards of death over the entire follow up time are compared across groups defined by log transformed (base=2)and untransformed serum bilirubin using proportional hazards regression with Robust standard error.
+Hazards of death over the entire follow up time are compared across groups defined by log transformed (base=2) bilirubin and untransformed serum bilirubin using proportional hazards regression with Robust standard error.
 Log transformed (base=2) and untransformed serum bilirubin level are modeled as a continuous variables.
 Hazard ratio is summarized to evaluate the association between all-cause mortality and serum bilirubin level.
 Confidence interval and two-sided p value is computed using Wald statistics based on the Huber-White sandwich estimator.

 Results: 418 patients had full data on serum bilirubin , observation time and survival status.
 From proportional hazards regression analysis, the point estimate for log transformed (base=2) serum bilirubin is 2.27, with a confidence interval of 1.83-2.82, and a statistically significant P value (P<0.001).
 While the point estimate for untransformed bilirubin is 0.96, with a confidence interval of -1.45-1.01, and a statistically non-significant P value of 0.148.This suggests that by including both Log transformed (base=2) and untransformed serum bilirubin, log transformed (base=2) serum bilirubin could sufficiently capture most of the association between all-cause death and serum bilirubin, hence we can with high confidence reject the null hypothesis for the “linearity” of the bilirubin association with the log hazard ratio or the association between all-cause death and serum bilirubin is adequately modeled by an untransformed continuous serum bilirubin.